Pre-Medicine: Applying for Medical School

 - Letters of Evaluation -

 - Please first confirm with your potential letter writers that they will be able to write you a strong and positive letter of recommendation.
-Once you have confirmed with them that they are willing to write you a letter, you may his/her name and contact information by clicking "Add Evaluator."
+Once you have confirmed with them that they are willing to write you a letter, you may add that person as an evaluator.
+Fill out an "Evaluator Profile" to enter his/her name and contact information.
 Once added, an email is automatically sent to that letter writer with the guidelines for composing a letter of recommendation (see link below), as well as a link to upload a letter directly to your student profile.

 - Minimal Requirements: Most medical schools minimally require to have at least 2 letters for recommendation from science faculty and one from a physician.
 The OSU premedical committee requires this minimum in order to use the committee letter system.